sqali/sqali/README.md

 ## Introduction

-I am currently working at TCS as an Oracle PPM Analyst and aspire to transition into the exciting field of Data Analytics.
+I am currently working at TCS as a Python Automation Engineer.

 ## 💼 Work Experience